susu880229/GNW/README.md

 - **Be sure to make a backup of the original source code before making changes.**

 1. Ensure that Processing is in Java mode by clicking on the dropdown menu at the top-right corner and selecting "Java"
+2. Ensure that the correct video library is selected.
+The library `processing.video.*` should be imported and in.omerjerk.processing.video.android.* should be commented out
+3. Go to the Onboarding class and uncomment line 42 for `onBoardingVideo.stop();`.
+The video library for desktop, `processing.video.*`, requires the video to stop before replaying it
-2. Run the project by clicking the play button at the top-left corner
+4. Run the project by clicking the play button at the top-left corner

 ### Compiling and deploying on Android tablet
 - **Be sure to make a backup of the original source code before making changes.**
 - **Uninstall any old versions of the app on the tablet before installing an updated version.**

 1. Ensure that Processing is in Android mode by clicking the top-right corner and selecting "Android" (refer to "Getting Started" section on how to install Android mode)
+2. Ensure that the correct video library is selected.
+The library `in.omerjerk.processing.video.android.*` should be uncommented for import and `processing.video.*` should be commented out
+3. Go to the Onboarding class and comment out line 42 for `onBoardingVideo.stop();`
-2. Go to `File > Export Signed Package`
+4. Go to `File > Export Signed Package`
-3. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
+5. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
-4. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
+6. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
-5. Using the tablet, open the file and click install
+7. Using the tablet, open the file and click install
-6. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`
+8. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`

 ## Documentation